audrastump/LinuxSystem/Studio16/Studio16/ReadMe.txt

 An interface is a class with public member functions without definitions (pure virtual functions)

 3a) This is interface inheritance.
 It inherits the interface but not the implementation.

+We tried examining every function on the text file and every function worked.